sovity/core-edc/.github/ISSUE_TEMPLATE/new-supported-version.md

 ---
-name: Fork
+name: New supported version
-about: Create an issue to track a forking process.
+about: Create a new fork from an Eclipse EDC version.
-title: "Establish a new fork"
+title: "Establish a new supported version"
 labels: [ "scope/core" ]
 assignees: ""
 ---